Whitebeam Associates is formed of self-employed specialists who share the same ideals and passion for counselling and psychotherapy practice.

 Level 2 Cert.
 Introduction to Counselling (2008)

-A qualified teacher, he has been training counsellors since 2013, progressing to the point of designing and facilitating his own courses.
+A qualified, Nick has been training counsellors since 2013, progressing to the point of designing and facilitating his own courses.

 Oozing passion for the subject, he is an easy-going, relaxed tutor who has a particular talent for being both challenging and nurturing at the same time.
-A perpetual student, Nick is currently studying for an MA in Counselling and Psychotherapy Practice with a research focus on existentially informed eco-therapy.
+A perpetual student, Nick is nearing the end of an MA in Counselling and Psychotherapy Practice, with a research focus on existentially informed outdoor-therapy.

 Elaine holds Fellowship member status with the Federation of Holistic Therapists and is an accredited member of the National Counselling Society.